nniikkoollaaii/Kubernetes_with_Open_Policy_Agent/readme.md

 ### Check your policys against your configuration

-Assuming your configuration-to-test are in folder /app like mine use:
+Assuming your configuration are in a folder /app like mine use:

     opa eval -d policy -i .\app\deployment.yaml "data.main.deny" or